vakhov/lua-profiler/README.md

 Please configure the profiler output in top of the code, particularly the location of the profiler source file (if not in the 'main' root source directory).

-The output should be much easier to configure to you liking.
+The output should be much easier to configure to your liking.